aurovrata/hybrid-html-dropdown/index.markdown

   </script>
   ```

-## Creating hybrid dropdowns from embeded json data objects.
+## Creating a hybrid dropdown from embedded JSON data objects.

-A hybrid dropdown can be instantiated from a json data object embeded within the element on which the dropdown will be created,
+A hybrid dropdown can be instantiated from a JSON data object embedded within the element on which the dropdown will be created,

 ```html
 <div id="json-field">